radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this update I address the following warning.
+See NEWS.md for updates.

+Result: WARN
+    Found the following significant warnings:
+     Warning: replacing previous import ‘mvtnorm::standardize’ by ‘radiant.data::standardize’ when loading ‘radiant.design’

+## Test environments

+* macOS, R 4.2.3
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 See NEWS.md for updates.
 I also updated the dependency on radiant.data to 1.5.0.

 ## Test environments